The Best Podcast Tools for Beginners

 Best podcast music resources

 Filmstro.
 My new favorite!
-I'm adding a lot more music to my podcast LIVE Without Borders and doing more solo episodes.
+I'm adding a lot more music to my podcast Citizens of the World and doing more solo episodes.
 Music keeps listeners engaged and ensures smooth transitions between segments.
 And Filmstro's library is filled with lush tunes, including ambient music, which is perfect for podcasts.
 It's also royalty free forever, meaning when you download music during your subscription, you can keep using it even when you end your subscription.

 PremiumBeat.
 Here’s where you buy one-off tracks to use for your intros.
 I purchased my intro music to my travel podcast Postcard Academy here.
 You can select by genre or mood and narrow down from there.
 So much fun!
 Use code UAEIDSEI for 25% off your first track.